 Past annual meetings have featured AAOE courses such as “Understanding and Negotiating Your First Employment Agreement” and “Private Equity Deals: What Happens to the Associate?”
 Be sure to attend the annual meeting.

 It is sometimes hard to ask for more, but negotiation is an art and has to be practiced.
 Many businesses make money simply because they negotiated lower costs or higher payments.
 This relates to insurance contracts, real estate lease agreements, medical supplies, electronic health records contracts, employment contracts, etc. I highly recommend reading books on negotiation.
 I also suggest taking advantage of the many AAOE courses at the annual meeting about contracts and strategy.

 Perhaps the best marketing is your personal brand.
 Never forget that everything you do either grows your personal franchise or takes away from it.
 This includes how you treat your patients, how you treat your staff, how you treat other doctors and how available and affable you are.

 However, beyond the basics, there are important digital trends in online scheduling, online reviews and social media that impact your practice.
-Fortunately, the AAOE emphasizes tutorials and content that help you navigate these topics.
+Fortunately, the AAOE provides resources that help you navigate these topics.